 Do you believe that people can be good without God.

-This Brief History of the Billboard Wars Concludes…For Now
+This Chapter of the Billboard Wars Concludes…For Now

 The billboard wars have helped to raise the public profile of the United Coalition of Reason and its affiliated groups.
 It got people talking.
 It made people aware that a person can be a moral person and a good citizen without a belief in God.
 And it proved the old adage, “There’s no such thing a bad publicity.”